Symmetry examples in open quantum dynamics: Symmetry examples

 with the generator

-describes symmetries of the open dynamics of $S$ when there are no correlations between the states of $S$ and $R$ and the state of $R$ is represented by the eigenvector of $\Xi_2 $ for the eigenvalue $1$, because then in the $\text{Tr}_R\rho _R$ in Eq.(\ref{opbasicdep}) the $\Xi_2 $ in $H$ disappears because it commutes with everything that is there and is $1$ in that state, so the $e^{-itH}$ become the same as the $e^{-i(u/2)G}$ and commute with them.
-The result is the same when $\gamma $ is changed to $-\gamma $ in either $H$ or $G$ and the eigenvector of $\Xi_2 $ for the eigenvalue $-1$ represents the state of $R$.
+describes symmetries of the open dynamics of $S$ when there are no correlations between the states of $S$ and $R$ and the state of $R$ is represented by the eigenvector of $\Xi_1 $ for the eigenvalue $1$, because then in the $\text{Tr}_R\rho _R$ in Eq.(\ref{opbasicdep}) the $\Xi_1 $ in $H$ disappears because it commutes with everything that is there and is $1$ in that state, so the $e^{-itH}$ become the same as the $e^{-i(u/2)G}$ and commute with them.
+The generator $G$ acts as an effective Hamiltonian for $S$; the dynamics in $S$ would be the same if $R$ did not exist and $\omega G$ was the Hamiltonian.
+The generator $G$ is a dependent constant of the motion for the open dynamics of $S$ as described in Section III.

+The results are similar when $\gamma $ is changed to $-\gamma $ in either $H$ or $G$ and the eigenvector of $\Xi_1 $ for the eigenvalue $-1$ represents the state of $R$.